janpolowinski/dswarm-temporary-docu/Comparison-RDF-and-GDM-model.md

-The Graph Data Model (GDM) utilises RDF concepts on top of the (more powerful) property graph model, which allows relationships to have not only a type, but an arbitrary number of properties.
-Comparison by Example:
+The [Graph Data Model] (GDM) utilises RDF concepts on top of the (more powerful) property graph model, which allows relationships to have not only a type, but an arbitrary number of properties.
+Comparison by example:

 <table">
 <thead>